MOXGA-OSS/nginx-node-docker/README.md

 ## Introduction
-This is a debian based container image running Nginx reversing proxy with Node v9.x
+This is a debian based container image running Nginx reversing proxy with Node v9.x (Yarn Support)

 ### Versioning
 | Docker Tag | GitHub Release | Nginx Version | Node Version | Debian Version |
 |-----|-------|-----|--------|--------|
 | latest | master | 1.12.2 | 9.4.0 | stretch |

 ## Building from source
 To build from source you need to clone the git repo and run docker build:
 ```